Giacomo Vrioni

-Giacomo Vrioni (Xhakomo Vrioni; born 15 October 1998) is a professional footballer who plays as a forward for Major League Soccer club New England Revolution.
+Giacomo Vrioni (Xhakomo Vrioni; born 15 October 1998) is a professional footballer who plays as a forward.
 Born in Italy, he represents the Albania national team.

 Club career

 Sampdoria

 Born in San Severino Marche, Macerata, before Vrioni joined Sampdoria, he played in Serie D side Matelica where he made four appearances.
 In January 2015, Vrioni joined the Sampdoria youth system where he played a total of 58 matches, scoring 20 goals and making 6 assists.
 In the 2016–17 season he was also an unused substitute two times: once in Serie A against Palermo and once in Coppa Italia against Cagliari.

 Loan to Pistoiese

 On 20 July 2017, Vrioni was signed by Serie C club Pistoiese on a season-long loan deal.
 On 17 September he made his Serie C debut for Pistoiese as a substitute replacing Devis Nossa in the 67th minute and in the 74th minute he scored his first professional goal in a 1–1 away draw against Pro Piacenza.
 On 4 October, Vrioni played his first match for the club as a starter, a 0–0 away draw against Olbia, and was replaced by Claudio Zappa in the 69th minute.
 On 23 October he scored his second goal in the 8th minute of a 2–2 away draw against Pontedera.
 On 17 December he played his first entire match for Pistoiese and recorded his first career hat-trick in a 3–1 home win over Gavorrano.
 Vrioni ended his loan to Pistoiese with 27 appearances, 8 goals and 4 assists.